wizdmio/wizdm/README.md

 The localized content is provided as an observable granting smooth transitions while switching languages without the need of reloading the full page nor the app.

-The same resolver is used as a guard for both activating/deactivating pages while routing.
+The same service is used as a guard for both activating/deactivating pages while routing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Please note that --ssl option is enabled by default using local ssl/server.crt and ssl/servr.key files.
+Be aware that --ssl option is enabled by default using local ssl/server.crt and ssl/servr.key files.

 ## Code scaffolding